 There are also likely to be considerable marketing opportunities in this market, as media look to replace lost investment.
-With enormous numbers of people staying home at the moment, the audience for TV, digital and social channels have also skyrocketed.
+With enormous numbers of people staying home, the audience for TV, digital and social channels have skyrocketed.
 And, with so many advertisers cutting their budgets, there is less clutter to compete with your message.

 So rather than simply putting a line through your marketing budget, consider the value you can get with even a reduced budget, and any new - but appropriate - ways you can keep your brand in front of your customers.
-In particular, consider where your audience is now and what they are doing in order to evaluate the areas you should target your marketing spend.
-For example, at the moment, the opportunity to see a billboard is far more limited, while screen time is through the roof.
+Consider where your audience is now and what they are doing to evaluate how you should target your marketing spend.
+For example, the opportunity to see a billboard is limited, while screen time is through the roof.